-Washington County has been able to alleviate enrollment stress and replace aging facilities in recent years through the opening of seven (7) new or replacement elementary schools.
-In August of 2020, the new Sharpsburg Elementary School opened and replaced the existing, smaller facility that was originally constructed in 1936.
-Prior to this project, the Jonathan Hager Elementary School opened in August of 2016 and replaced two (2) smaller, aging facilities.
+Washington County has been able to alleviate enrollment stress and replace aging facilities over the past 16 years through the opening of seven (7) new or replacement elementary schools.
+In August of 2020, the new Sharpsburg Elementary opened and replaced the existing, smaller facility that was originally constructed in 1936.
+Prior to this project, Jonathan Hager Elementary opened in August of 2016 and replaced two (2) smaller, aging facilities.
 The Vincent Rauth Groh Academic Center also opened in August 2020 and is now providing much needed high school seat capacity to the central Washington County/City of Hagerstown area.